 - Set 2: 150 large images, which included over 5MB sized images with a total size of 1.11GB.

-For each of the optimizer, I recorded the level of optimization in percentages and the duration of the bulk optimization in minutes.
-This will demonstrate the effectiveness and efficiency of the plugins.
-Let us look at the results.
+For each of the optimizer, I recorded the level of optimization in percentages and the duration of the bulk optimization in minutes to demonstrate the effectiveness and efficiency of the plugins.
+Let’s take a look at the results.

-I have measured the level of optimization, by choosing the maximum lossy optimization option for each plugin.
-I have made the compressions without resizing the original images.
-The results are summarized in the below chart.
+I measured the level of optimization when choosing the maximum lossy optimization option for each plugin without resizing the original images.
+The results are summarized in the chart below.

-Set 1, which represents already small to medium-sized images, was optimized less than Set 2, however, in both cases the clear winner was 10WEB Image Optimizer with over 69% (reducing from 330MB to 102MB) for Set 1 and 86% (reducing from 1.11GB to 158MB) for Set 2.
-EWWW Image Optimizer and Compress JPEG & PNG Images followed with small differences, however, in both cases the optimization level of WP Smush was significantly lower than those of the rest.
+Set 1, that of already small and medium-sized images, was predictably optimized less than Set 2.
+However, in both cases the clear winner was 10Web Image Optimizer with over 69% (330MB to 102MB) reduction for Set 1 and 86% (1.11GB to 158MB) reduction for Set 2.
+EWWW Image Optimizer and Compress JPEG & PNG Images tied for close second place, but in both cases the optimization level of WP Smush was significantly lower than those of the rest.

-As you can see 10WEB Image optimizer was the absolute champion in both Set 1 and Set 2 optimization test with 2.7 and 3.1 minutes respectively.
-10WEB Image optimizer was around 30 times faster than its nearest competitor, WP Smush for Set 1 bulk optimization, and 20 times faster for Set 2.
+As you can see, 10Web Image Optimizer was the absolute champion of both optimization tests with 2.7 and 3.1 minutes respectively.
+10Web Image Optimizer was around 30 and 20 times faster than its closest competitor, WP Smush, for Sets 1 and 2 respectively.

-EWWW, the second image optimizer for active installations, was the slowest plugin: it took more than 3 hours to optimize Set 2, which is around 60 times longer than 10WEB Image Optimizer.
+EWWW, the second image optimizer by the number of active installations, was the slowest plugin: it took more than 3 hours to optimize Set 2, which is around 60 times longer than 10Web Image Optimizer.

-After I completed the testing and analyzed the results of PNG optimization, I found that all of the optimizers perform more or less similarly, on average reaching to 73%.
-Here again, 10WEB Image Optimizer was the winner, with 89%, while the rest ranged between 66% and 69%.
+When it comes to PNG optimization, all of the optimizers perform more or less similarly, on average reaching a 73% reduction, though again, 10Web Image Optimizer was the winner, with 89%, while the rest ranged between 66% and 69%.

-The overall level of GIF optimization was quite lower compared to other types of images.
-For example, although Smush and EWWW have a GIF optimization, they almost do not optimize 10-15KBs from a 6MB gif image.
-Compress JPEG & PNG images does not optimize GIF at all.
-10WEB Image Optimizers does only a lossless optimization, below 0.5%.
+The overall level of GIF optimization was quite low compared to other types of images.
+For example, although Smush and EWWW offer GIF optimization, they almost do not optimize, reducing 10-15KBs from a 6MB GIF image.
+Compress JPEG & PNG images does not optimize GIF at all, and 10WEB Image Optimizers performs only a lossless optimization with reduction below 0.5%.

-Only two of the optimizers have PDF optimization options, EWWW and 10WEB Image Optimizer.
-I took a large PDF file (64MB), with many inserted images, and optimized with both plugins.
-EWWW optimized it by 71.9% and 10WEB Image Optimizer by 68.9%.
+Only two of the optimizers, EWWW and 10Web Image Optimizer, offer PDF optimization.
+I took a large PDF file (64MB) with many inserted images and optimized with both plugins.
+EWWW reduced it by 71.9% and 10Web Image Optimizer by 68.9%.

-To sum up, there is a number of serious reasons to consider optimizing your website images, which will improve your load times and reduce consumed bandwidth and significantly improve your visitor experience.
-This is important for your reducing bounce rate, improving conversion rate and SEO ranking of the website.
-If you are not still convinced, install one of the image optimizers, optimize your images and check in how your website’s load score has been improved (you can check the load score here: https://tools.pingdom.com/).
-That will have a direct impact on your visitor experience your site statistics.
+To sum up, there’s a number of serious reasons to consider optimizing your website images — it’ll improve your load times, reduce consumed bandwidth, and significantly improve your visitor experience.
+This is important for reducing the bounce rate, improving conversion rate, and search engine ranking of your website.
+If you’re still not convinced, install one of the image optimizers, optimize your images, and check out how your website’s load score improves (you can check it here).
+That will directly impact your visitor experience and site statistics.

 - WP Smush is the most popular image optimizer among users by both its active installations and average user review.
-It is also the most expensive one, if you consider only image optimization plugin, and are not interested in any other product offered in the package.
-Users of this plugin comment that it has a very simple functionality and are very easy to use.
-However, a large number of user base causes heavy system overloads, which diminish the quality and speed of the work done.
-During the bulk optimizations, the plugin results in errors as well as performs below average level of optimization.
+It’s also the most expensive one, if you get only image optimization plugin without any other products offered in the package.
+Users of this plugin hail it for it simplicity, functionality, and ease of use.
+However, a large part of the user base claims it causes heavy system overloads, which diminishes the quality and speed of work done.
+During bulk optimizations, the plugin results in errors and performs below average level of optimization.

-- EWWW Image Optimizer is the second plugin by popularity but has the lowest average user review score.
-This is also the cheapest one if you don’t have too many compressions regularly.
-Users comment that the plugin works well, but too slowly, which was also proved by our bulk optimization test.
+- EWWW Image Optimizer is the second most popular plugin but has the lowest average user review score.
+This’s also the cheapest one if you don’t make too many compressions on the regular.
+Users comment that the plugin works well, but slowly, which our bulk optimization test also proved.

-- Compress JPEG and PNG are very similar in many aspects to EWWW but demonstrated slightly better optimization levels and speeds during our bulk optimization test.
+- Compress JPEG and PNG is very similar to EWWW in many aspects but showed slightly better optimization levels and speeds during our bulk optimization test.

-- 10WEB Image Optimizer is the rising star among its peers.
-Currently, it has only 10,000 active installations but is growing very fast and soon or later will catch up with the leaders.
-This plugin demonstrated absolutely better results during the bulk optimization tests, both with compression rates and particularly speed, which exceeded its peers by 20 to 60 times.
+- 10Web Image Optimizer is the rising star among its competitors.
+Currently, it has only 10,000 active installations but is growing very fast and sooner or later will catch up with the leaders.
+This plugin demonstrated much better results during the bulk optimization tests, both in compression rates and especially speed, which exceeded that of the competitors 20 to 60 times.